rduplain/nixd/README.md

 If the check fails, the program gets called again with predefined subcommands to download *resources*, configure, and *install* a given requirement, as appropriate.
-This approach is particularly useful when combining multiple programming languages or embedding a service into a project.
+This approach is particularly useful when combining multiple programming languages or embedding a service into a project, allowing for multiple runtimes to combine into a single u**nix** **d**aemon.
 Simple programs become recipes to fetch, unpack, and configure the necessary tools.
 These recipes are executable specs which are repeatable without having to vendor external code into the project repository.